Who is this service for?

 Children in clinical risk groups

-If your child is in a clinical risk group (please refer to the leaflet provided with the letter and consent form sent to you in September 2019) and has never received a flu immunisation before, they should have a second dose approximately 4 weeks from their first immunisation date.
-To arrange an appointment please contact the Immunisation Coordination Team on 01275 373104 or email us.
+If your child is in a clinical risk group, is aged between two and nine years, and has never received a flu immunisation before, they should have a second dose approximately 4 weeks from their first immunisation date.
+To arrange an appointment please contact the Immunisation Coordination Team on 0300 124 5515 or email us.

 If you have missed the school immunisation session